Help Centre

 Criminal law issue

 You can apply after you have been charged with a criminal offence.
-We are not able to assign a lawyer if you haven’t yet been formally charged by the police.
+We are not able to provide a lawyer if you haven’t yet been formally charged by the police.

 Children’s Services issue

-You can apply after Children’s Services has filed a court application or there is an ongoing court case with Children’s Services.
-We are not able to assign a lawyer if Children’s Services is wanting to speak with you about an issue, only once they have made a court application.
+You can apply after Children’s Services has filed a court application or if there is an ongoing court case with Children’s Services.
+We are not able to provide a lawyer if Children’s Services is wanting to speak with you about an issue, only once they have made a court application.

 What are the financial eligibility requirements?